-You may have decided that you want to keep things simple and opt for a classic white convector radiator, the most common type of radiator that can be seen in most people's homes up and down the country.
+When choosing a radiator, there are so many different styles to choose from, that actually making a final decision on what you want to buy can be quite challenging.
+You may have decided that you want to keep things simple and opt for a classic white convector radiator.
+These are the most common type of radiator that can be seen in most people's homes up and down the country.

-However, though you may be given these choices (we offer them on our site), they are nothing to be worried about, as they simply refer to the way the radiator is styled and finished at the top.
+However, even with the humble white convector radiator, there are still some choices to be made, most notably between compact, round top or seam top radiators.
+Though you may be given these choices (we offer them on our site), they are nothing to be worried about, as they simply refer to the way the radiator is styled and finished at the top.

 You can recognise a compact convector radiator most easily when looking at it from the top or from the side.

-Usually a compact radiator will be 'enclosed' in the sense that when looking down or from the side, the inner parts of the radiator are covered up by thin white panels.
-On top there will usually be a neatly fitting grill panel which allows the hot air to escape but covers up the internal convector fins (the zig zaggy bits of metal inside the radiator).
+Usually, a compact radiator will be 'enclosed' in the sense that when looking down or from the side, the inner parts of the radiator are covered up by thin white panels.
+On top, there will usually be a neatly fitting grill panel that allows the hot air to escape but covers up the internal convector fins (the zig zaggy bits of metal inside the radiator).
 Down the side will be a long smooth panel, matching the white of the rest of the radiator and again covering up the side of the internal convector fins.

+Whereas with compact radiators the internal convector fins are covered up, with round top radiators, the fins are visible.
 However, this is offset by the fact that the panels (the grooved, white faces of the radiator) are rounded off at the top, creating a smooth and gentle look that is also pleasing to look at.

 If your home was built in the 1970s or 80s, then these types of radiator may well have been installed when they were built and are therefore popular for doing a straight swap with a more modern and efficient version.